jordanryanoFA/portfolio/README.md

    2. Tours App - Tours App – Fetches and displays a list of tours from an API.
 Users can view tour details (title, price, description), toggle “Read More” to expand/collapse text, remove tours with a “Not Interested” button, and refresh the list when empty.
 Alerts are shown using react-toastify for better user feedback.
    3. Lorem Generator - A simple and customizable Lorem Ipsum text generator built with React.
 Users can select the number of paragraphs to generate and instantly copy or use the output.
    4. FAQ (Frequent Ask Question) - a simple web app about Frequent Ask Questions
+   5. Movie App - A simple movie search and trending app built with React and the MovieDB API.
+Users can search for movies, see trending titles.

       (More projects will be added soon...)